-I hope that my research will help to improve our understanding of the ecology and distribution of marine species and improve efforts to preserve them.
-My toolbox includes using a combination of survey techniques, advanced tracking technology, behaviour and diet studies, statistical modelling and spatial analyses.
+I hope that my research will serve to improve our knowledge of the ecology and distribution of increasingly threatened species and encourage efforts to preserve them.
+My toolbox includes using a combination of field surveys, tracking technology, behaviour and diet studies, statistical modelling and spatial analyses.